Hear that? It's the coyotes laughing at you and your hunting efforts

-No matter how many times you watch the coyote-killing team on video, you just can't figure out how to duplicate their success.
-While those guys seem to bring coyotes running to the gun every time they make a rabbit squeal, you've only managed to call in a few crows and one stray dog looking for an easy meal.
-You’ve spent a few months' worth of rent on rifles, lights and calls.
-You’re developing tinnitus from listening to the scream of a dying rabbit over and over.
+No matter how many times you watch guys like that stack up predators on video, you just can't figure out how to duplicate their success.
+They seem to bring coyotes running to the gun every time they make a rabbit squeal, but you've only managed to call in a few crows and one stray dog looking for an easy meal.
+You've spent a few months' worth of rent on rifles, lights, and calls.
+You're developing tinnitus from listening to the scream of a dying rabbit over and over.
 And, still, you haven't gotten a single 'yote to show for your efforts.

 1. You're Hunting Where There Are No Coyotes